 - Wash the hands of the priest, and assist the priest and deacon as necessary.

 As with other ministries, individuals will be trained so they can conduct themselves appropriately.
-Training is required, and is held twice each year.
+Training is required and is held once a year.

 Vesture and Position of the Server